DenChaima/Metastatic-Cancer-Detection/README.md

 4. Combine prediction results on tiles of a WSI to create a heatmap

 # Data
-The datasets used in this project:CAMELYON16 and CAMELYON17 are available in the [CAMELYON challenge website](https://camelyon17.grand-challenge.org/Data/)
+The datasets used in this project: CAMELYON16 and CAMELYON17 are available in the [CAMELYON challenge website](https://camelyon17.grand-challenge.org/Data/)

 # Execution order
 1. run generate_tiles.py in preprocess: divide WSI into fixed-size 256 x 256 tiles, and separate them into positive tiles (using the annotations provided) and negative tiles (using Otsu thresholding).